-I have mentioned in my previous articles that many people go to Peru, Colombia and Brazil to experiment with spirituality and to get the touch of the exotic shamanic legacy.
+I have mentioned in my previous articles that many people go to Peru, Colombia and Brazil to experiment with spirituality and to het the touch of the exotic shamanic legacy.
 Rare individualists who already have some degree of spiritual practice would set off to try to reach the Mapuche people in Chile, although they may not be admitted to the tribal communities at all.
-A greater number of – mainly – Westerners, however, would prefer the open arms of tribal communities in Peru and Colombia, where you simply pay for staying with the tribe of your choice and get what you pay for.
+A greater number of – mainly – Westerners, however, would prefer the open arms of tribal communities in Peru and Colombia, where you simply pay for staying with the tribe of your choice online and get what you pay for.

 Ayahuasca Diets and the Situation in the Amazon Jungle

 In most places of the Peruvian and Colombian jungles where the indigenous tribes are accessible to the public, every foreigner and local civilian who is ready to pay will usually be accepted (unless it is the rainy season when the jungle is closed to the public for safety reasons, such as the reproduction of crocodiles) to live in the jungle with the tribes.
-Needless to say, this stay is not cheap; the so-called diets (regular repetitive ayahuasca ceremonies for at least two weeks, rather three to four, when various plant medicines are applied and only the food provided by the jungle is eaten – e.g. river fish, eggs, vegetables, fruit, etc., everything oil-free and salt-free), cost about 90 sols per day and night for local citizens (in the areas of Pucallpa and Iquitos); for foreigners the price is even higher.
+Needless to say, this stay is not cheap; the so-called diets (regular repetitive ayahuasca ceremonies for at least two weeks, rather three to four, when various plant medicines are applied and only the food provided by the jungle is eaten – e.g. river fish, eggs, vegetables, fruit, etc., everything oil-free and salt-free), cost about 90 sols per day and night for a local citizens (in the areas of Pucallpa and Iquitos); for foreigners the price is even higher.

 Travel by local bus from the jungle to the closest city.
 What supposedly lasts for two days will eventually turn out to be a five-day bus trip, where children pee and vomit, loud music is played (different types from different phones).
 If it is raining, the bus will surely get stuck in the mud several times.
 When you have finished drinking your potable water resources, you will drink water from the local river and your stomach will eventually accept it.